grosser/forking_test_runner/Readme.md

 forking-test-runner test/ --group 1 --groups 20 --record-runtime amend
 ```

-Then download the runtime info + commit it to your repo + run with runtime
+Will generate a download url, download the runtime info and commit it to your repo, and then run with runtime

 ```
+wget -o test/files/runtime.log <url>
+git add test/files/runtime.log
 forking-test-runner test/ --group 1 --groups 20 --runtime-log test/files/runtime.log
 ```